… …

 Great way to use those overgrown zucchini.

-Healthy Zucchini Bake
+Hearty Zucchini Bake

-While this can be served as a side dish, we love this as a meal.
+While this can be served as a side dish, we love this as a main dish.
 Pair it with a piece of crusty garlic bread and a salad.
 It is cheesy, has smoky meaty flavor from the bacon, the tomato, basil, and oregano make this taste like a pizza.
-We just love this time of year.

 cheesy casserole taste like pizza